jpryda/d3-gizmodo/README.md

 1. Start an http server

-On a mac open terminal and cd to the unzipped folder and execute:
+On a mac open terminal, cd to the unzipped folder and execute:

 'python SimpleAuthServer.py 8888 user:pass'